TopoX84/SecureIPT/README.md

 ```

 We are Adding an INPUT rule
-This is going to apply to already established connections and their related connections.
+This is going to apply to already established connections (UDP,TCP) and their related "connections".
-We limit their requests to 50 packets a second (A "normal" person shouldn't need more then that)
+We limit their requests to 50 packets a second and don't allow them to "burst" packets.
-Again we Jump to ACCEPT those packets.
+(This "assumes" your websites main payload will be delivered during the initial connection)
+We Jump to ACCEPT the packet and send it to its destination without further questioning.

 #Rule 3: Dump Ugly Packets.

 ```
 sudo iptables -A INPUT -i eth0 -p tcp -m tcp --tcp-flags FIN,SYN,RST,PSH,ACK,URG NONE -j DROP sudo iptables -A INPUT -i eth0 -p tcp -m tcp --tcp-flags FIN,SYN FIN,SYN -j DROP sudo iptables -A INPUT -i eth0 -p tcp -m tcp --tcp-flags SYN,RST SYN,RST -j DROP sudo iptables -A INPUT -i eth0 -p tcp -m tcp --tcp-flags FIN,RST FIN,RST -j DROP sudo iptables -A INPUT -i eth0 -p tcp -m tcp --tcp-flags FIN,ACK FIN -j DROP sudo iptables -A INPUT -i eth0 -p tcp -m tcp --tcp-flags ACK,URG URG -j DROP
 ```

-There's "a-lot" going here, So i will sum it up by saying, We are dropping packets from lame script kiddies, and anything else that isn't complete or compliant.
-No self respecting firewall should be lacking these rules by default (Yet they all are) This should protect you from lame flood attacks, well at least the ones not launched by "professionals"
+We are adding several INPUT rules.
+These rules only affect TCP related connections.
+These rules only apply to Ethernet Interface: `eth0`
+We check various TCP Flags to make sure the packet is Valid/Complete and not trying to hang us.
+If the packet meets any of these conditions, we throw it away because its shit.

 #Rule 3: Block Portscanning Attempts